-Place pee nappies directly in your dry bucket.
 Poop nappies (where baby is already on solids) – flush the solids down the toilet or spray poop off with a diaper sprayer and then place nappy in your dry bucket.
-EBF poop nappies can be placed directly in your dry bucket.
-When your baby is older, you will probably need to rinse his/her overnight nappy in warm water immediately when it comes off the bum, before placing it in the dry bucket.
-Important: A wet pail or soaking is not recommended for modern cloth (any items that have elastics or PUL) as it will cause early deterioration (PUL delaminating, natural fibres breaking down, elastic deterioration etc).
+EBF (exclusively breast fed) poop nappies can be placed directly in your dry bucket/basket.

-Add your detergent – use the recommended amount as per the manufacturer for heavily soiled.
-You can use any regular detergent that do not contain softener (so no 2-in-1 detergents).
+Add your detergent – use the recommended amount as per the manufacturer for a heavily soiled load.
+You can use any regular detergent that does not contain softener (so no 2-in-1 detergents either).
 Don’t add softener.
-You can see our list of detergents and dosage indications here.
+You can see a list of detergents and dosage indications here.